-Consumers praise Trainwreck for its euphoric and invigorating mental high and relieving body effects.
+Consumers praise Trainwreck for its euphoric and invigorating mental high effects.
 The strain streams through the mind with speed, awakening creativity, and unbridled happiness. consumers choose Trainwreck for its balanced between mood-enhancing effects and a numbing body buzz.
 Despite the strain's mysterious genetics, consumers report a powerful hybrid high without overwhelming sativa side effects or indicas couch-locking tendencies.

 Potential Negative Effects of Trainwreck